 How to Negotiate Salary

-Most job seekers agree — the one aspect of a job search that causes the most angst is the process of salary negotiation.
+Most job seekers agree — the one aspect of a job search that causes the most angst is how to negotiate salary.
 The most important decision you’ll consider when contemplating a job offer is whether or not the compensation for the position is acceptable.
 Once you have secured an interview and proven to be a top candidate, the subject of salary is inevitable.
 Salary negotiation is complex mainly because there are many other things that you can be missing out on if you don’t ask about them, and the way you do this is you bring them up, with an excited energy to be a part of the company and contribute in the role, but wanting to work out what’s fair for both of you.
 How can you be sure to negotiate the best salary?
 With some basic knowledge and proactive preparation, you can reduce your stress and increase your potential for a successful salary outcome.

 KNOW WHAT YOU WANT